 Golden Pass is a non-direct train route in Switzerland which makes traveling the area so easy.
 The Golden Pass lets you travel from German speaking Lucerne to French speaking Montreux (or, Montreux to Lucerne).
-With several stops along the way it really is the most convenient way to travel and explore Switzerland.
+With several stops along the way it really is the most convenient way for American travelers to explore Switzerland.

 What to Expect

 Your experience mainly depends on the season in which you visit.
 You can experience everything from the green valley and beautiful flowers in the spring but yet, see the snow covered mountain tops as well.
 Summer is the best time to see the lakes and fall gives you beautiful views of the changing colors.
 Winter will give you a wonderland of snowy fields and mountain peaks.